anukem/interviews/rle_multiplication/notes.md

 assert condense([(1, 3), (2, 1), (3, 2)], [(2, 3), (3, 3)], [], 0) == [2, 2, 2, 6, 9, 9]

+*Important thing to note:* My solution here is extremely space intensive on each subsequent call to condense because I'm doing an O(n) operation to split the array, but it is possible to get around that by simply using the indicies of rle_a and b respectively to track where in the array I am.